-In the book Healing Physician Burnout: Diagnosing, Preventing, and Treating, Quint Studer estimates that a physician can cost your facility fore than $1 million over 5 years.
+In the book Healing Physician Burnout: Diagnosing, Preventing, and Treating, Quint Studer estimates that a physician experiencing burnout can cost your facility fore than $1 million over 5 years.
 Hiring a physician is a huge investment for your hospital, and keeping turnover low is critical to your bottom line and the well-being of patients.

 Satisfied physicians are less likely to experience burnout.
 These physicians were also more likely to work 8 hours a day.
 Yet, the average doctor works 9 or more hours per day and 53 hours per week.
 This is only one factor that contributes to physician burnout.